hedii/laravel-gelf-logger/README.md

             // This optional option determines the prefix for 'extra' fields
             // from the Monolog record.
 Default is null (no extra prefix) 'extra_prefix' => null,

+            // Optional option to set ssl on tcp requests.
+On udp requests this is ignored
+            // This configuration will be added the specified port in this configuration item.
+            // The base package of graylog is only setting ssl on port 12202.
+            // When you just want base settings of graylog2/gelf-php then you don't specify this attribute.
+            'ssl' => [
+                'verify_peer' => true,
+                'ca_file' => '/path/to/ca.pem',  // or null
+                'ciphers' => 'TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256', // or null
+                'allow_self_signed' => false,
+            ]
         ],
     ],
 ];